-The driving test score sheet consists of three section.
+The driving test score sheet consists of three sections.

-- On the left hand side is a section call the fail and immediate fail items.
+- On the left hand side is a section called the fail and immediate fail items.
 This is where they record the summary details of any fail items from the Assessments Panel

 - There are some administrative details regarding the test such as the day of the test, start time, registration details of the test vehicle, the test track you will be tested on and your signature at the top of the page.